Reporting for Penetration Testing REST APIs

-Welcome back to the REST Assured blog series for Part 3: Reporting.
+Welcome back to the Penetration Testing REST API blog series for Part 3: Reporting.
 While often overlooked by security professionals, compiling reports is almost always required among penetration testers post-testing.
 That’s why today we’re going to review how to put all of our findings together and have a thorough paper trail.

 Using Burp Suite, it’s relatively easy to generate dumps of all the tests that were performed by using Intruder.
 Making it human-readable is another thing.
 In the Intruder window, select Save > Results Table.
 Burp Suite will generate a pop-up from which a number of options may be chosen.
 Here are my recommended configurations based on the attacks we performed: